 Essentially, a TMS allows you to plan and execute your shipment processes and have visibility over them.
 Such software is often modular, meaning that you can get different functions separately depending on your needs.
 Besides, your ecosystem of tools may consist of different modules of ERP, logistics management systems (LMSs), warehouse management systems (WMSs), and of course, TMS.
 Some features will interconnect with fleet management software as well.

-Main TMS functions (planning, execution, and visibility) and corresponding processes within them
+Main TMS functions and corresponding processes within them

 Vendors usually offer a wide collection of possible integrations to make sure you can freely connect to your WMS or ERP.
 We will talk about those capabilities later.
-Now, what functions can you expect a TMS to cover?
+Now, what companies can benefit from a TMS?

 Transportation planning features

-So, the transportation process starts with creating a transport request with the quote and details about the shipment.
+The transportation process starts with creating a transport request containing quotes and details about the shipment.
 Shippers tender loads to carriers who, in turn, have to plan the capacity and cargo distribution.

 Order management

 In a TMS, order information is accessed by all related parties from planners to drivers and customers.
-Here are the features that help users to view and manage transport requests.
+Here are the features that help users manage transport requests.

 If you want to learn about order management in more detail, please refer to our dedicated post.